 Here's an example from Allergan on how to provide some of this information:

 When collecting biometric information, or any other type of personal information, you must provide "notice at collection."
-This is one of the CCPA's four notices.
+This is one of the the CCPA/CPRA's notices.

 Your notice at collection must include:

 - Your purposes for collection biometric information